heartlock/kubernetes/docs/proposals/hypernetes1.6-auth.md

 ```
 role and rolebinding will be removed when namespace are deleted
 ### a network is created/deleted
-Which kind of resource `Network` will be defined, namespaced or non-namespaced?
-If it is non-namespace, we can set permission of `Network` in `ClusterRole` when user are created.
-If it is namespaced resource, the permission of `Network` will be set in `Role` when namespace are created.
+`Network` will be defined non-namespaced resource. we can set permission of `Network` in `ClusterRole` when user are created.

 ### a user is deleted:
 `ClusterRoleBinding` related the user will be removed at least.